xcporter/ymir/dictionary.md

 ## `-rot`
 ( a b c -- c a b )
 ## `>r`
+pop to return stack
 ## `r>`
+push from return stack
 ## `@r`
+fetch from return stack
 ## `!r`
+store to return stack
 ## `rdrop`
+drop from return stack
 ## `++`
 increment
 ## `--`